Select a language:

 The Plan Check team is here to guide you through the process and provide you help as need.
 You may check the status of your project by Clicking Here or you may reach out to the plan check general line or supervisors directly:

-Upon the review and approval of plans, the construction phase may commence.
+Upon the review and approval of plans, the construction phase may commence for food and pool projects.
 The following steps will serve as a guide throughout the process subsequent to plan approval.

 1. Plan Approval: Congratulations on the approval of your submitted plans, which allows you to initiate construction.
 It is the responsibility of the submitter to provide evidence of this approval to the city building department.
 Depending on the municipality, approved electronic plans may be acceptable.
 Nevertheless, it is imperative that a copy of our team's approved plans is maintained onsite, in addition to the set approved by the city.